paixaop/zwack/README.md

 Zwack cannot run on the same computer as the fitness or virtual indoor bike app, you'll need to run them on different systems.

+If you have trouble getting BLE to work on MacOS, you can try to install bleno from abandonware using the command

+	npm install bleno@npm:@abandonware/bleno

 ## Credits

 Initial prototype based on [ble-cycling-power](https://github.com/olympum/ble-cycling-power) code from olympum.